sepen/safe-crux/README.md

-# SCX - Safe CRUX
+# safe-crux

-## What is Safe CRUX?
+## What is safe-crux?

-`Safe CRUX` IS NOT another system containers solution like [LxC](https://linuxcontainers.org) and [Docker](https://www.docker.com).
+`safe-crux` IS NOT another system containers solution like [LxC](https://linuxcontainers.org) and [Docker](https://www.docker.com).
 This is focused on [CRUX Linux distribution](https://crux.nu) and keeping in mind the KISS principle.

 The goal is to provide an easy way to install CRUX or upgrade an existing installation without the need to use a bootable medium for it.
-`Safe CRUX` can work directly with partitions, mount points, directories and image files.
+It can work directly with partitions, mount points, directories and image files.

-`Safe CRUX` is also a way to test CRUX within another Linux distribution in an easy and fast way.
+Is also a way to test CRUX within another Linux distribution in an easy and fast way.

 ## Demo